dchicchon/Polus/README.md

 ### Future Builds

+- Start weeks on Mondays
+- Separate Weeks on MonthView
 - Add different backgrounds using Unsplash API
 - IOS and Android Stores
 - A notes tab to add to each day which will keep a log of your notes for the day